FREE SHIPPING on orders of $99 or more see details* (Exclusions apply, click for details)

 Additional Information

-Magnetic Dovetail Guide Instructions (included in box with guide)
+Magnetic Dovetail Guide Instructions (included in the box with the guide)

 Thank you for purchasing one of my Dovetail Guides.
 This simple guide will enable you to cut straight, at the same angle and most importantly, square.
 To see the guide in action please visit www.youtube.com and search for ‘Hand Cut Dovetails Made Easy’.
 I have produced lots of other You Tube videos, which you may find interesting.
 The guides are produced in angles 1:4, 1:5, 1:6, 1:7 and 1:8 which should cover most people’s requirements.
 There is also a useful 90 degree guide.